vrettasm/PyGeneticAlgorithms/README.md

 parallel mode by definition.

   > **NEWS**:
-  > Recently two new features were added.
+  > Recently three new features were added.
 The "Neighborhood Selector" operator is used for problems with multi-modal
   > objective functions.
 It allows the population to focus on multiple areas of the search space and detect more than
   > one optimal values.
 This features works in both computational modes (StandardGA and IslandModelGA).
 Moreover, the
-  > Blend-α (BLX-α) crossover operator was implemented with focus on real coded genomes (floats).
+  > Blend-α (BLX-α) crossover and Polynomial (PM-η) mutation operators were implemented with focus on real coded genomes.
   >

 The current implementation offers a variety of genetic operators including: